What is Cloud Hosting & How Does it Works?

 10. Additional FAQs on Cloud Hosting

-1. What is the purpose of cloud hosting for my website?
+1. What is the purpose of cloud-based hosting for my website?

 Cloud hosting helps your website run on multiple virtual servers instead of relying on just one physical machine.
 We help your site stay online, load faster, and scale easily—even during high-traffic periods.

-2. What is the main benefit I get from cloud hosting?
+2. What is the main benefit I get from cloud-based hosting?

 The biggest benefit is scalability.
 As your website traffic grows, Dekopon Stack automatically allocates more resources, so your site performs smoothly without any manual upgrades or downtime.